Equity capital markets in Indonesia: regulatory overview

-The prospectus is prepared by the lead underwriter who will invite the company (or its representatives), legal adviser and accountant to discussions as part of the due diligence process.
-The lead underwriter then prepares the prospectus based on responses from the company to the questions posed, other information supplied by the company and input and comments from the legal advisers and accountants.
+The prospectus is prepared by the lead underwriter and the company.
+In doing so, the lead underwriter invites the company, legal adviser and accountant to discuss as part of the due diligence process.
+The lead underwriter then prepares the prospectus based on responses from the company to the questions posed, as well as other information supplied by the company.

-Bapepam-LK has been encouraging the responsibility for drafting the prospectus to be handed over to lawyers to make prospectuses a more legal rather than marketing document.
-It is expected that lawyers will assume the lead role in writing prospectuses within the next five years.
+The OJK has been encouraging the drafting of prospectuses to be handed over to lawyers to make prospectuses more akin to legal rather than marketing documents.
+Consequently, it is expected that lawyers will assume the lead role in writing prospectuses within the next five years.

 Marketing equity offerings

-Research reports are regulated under Rule IX.A.9 (Bapepam-LK Rules).
-While this Rule does not prohibit the promotion of securities, including through research reports, it does set out clear guidance as to what is allowed and what is not.
-It is prohibited to:
+Research reports are governed by Rule IX.A.9.
+While this rule does not prohibit the promotion of securities, including through research reports, it sets out clear guidance as to what is allowed and what is not.
+Therefore, it is prohibited to: